Brown, faux-brick tiles spread along the walls from Harry’s hip. Smudged, cream-painted plaster stretched up to a stark-white, cobweb-dusted ceiling.

 They didn’t just forget me when I disappeared.
 Harry felt a rush of affection for the pair.
 Wait.
-Everyone… His heart plummeted.
+His heart plummeted.
+Everyone…

-‘What about the other schools?’
-Harry murmured.
+‘What about the other schools?’ he murmured.

 ‘They’ve gone back to their own institutions and have probably gone home from there.’
 Madam Pomfrey strode into her office.